Celebrities support AdventHealth Foundation

 Flash Gordon is extremely grateful to the community for all of the support over the years.

 One-hundred and sixty-four golfers hit the links as the rain steadily fell.
-Unfortunately Mother Nature had other plans for the event and the participants were able to complete 4 to 6 holes before the down pour and cold weather became to much.
+Unfortunately Mother Nature had other plans for the event and the participants were able to complete 4 to 7 holes before the down pour and cold weather became too much.
 Everyone headed into the Island View Restaurant.

 “I came out here for Flash and it just so happens he is partnered with AdventHealth,” said Bo Jackson.
 “All of the guys will say the same thing.
 It is almost like Flash is our little brother and it is always nice to comeback and help out family.
 If he has a partnership with a company like AdventHealth and he called us to come support what he is doing, then that’s what we do.
 We are very much a family.
 All of those guys are reciprocal, so if I call they come, and if they call we all come.
 It is an inseparable bond and it is nice to see your friends.
 It is nice to have an event like this where we can come together, see each other and have fun while raising money for a good cause.
 It is all worth it.